UKCloud/documentation/articles/cdsz/cdsz-ref-application-process.md

 ## Stage 4: Application submission

-Raise a Service Request, via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal, specifying the relevant CDSZ product (UKCloud Guard, Walled Garden or Secure Remote Access) and attach all the [required documents](#required-documents), as well as any review notes from the assurance wrap review.
+Raise a Service Request, via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal, specifying the relevant CDSZ product (Walled Garden or Secure Remote Access) and attach all the [required documents](#required-documents), as well as any review notes from the assurance wrap review.
 This request will then be assigned to a UKCloud representative to verify that all required information has been provided.

 If any documents are missing or empty, a UKCloud representative will contact you to ensure that all required documents are provided before the service is provisioned.